coopersimpson/ableton-about-clone/README.md

-# Able about page clone
+# Ableton about page clone
 A clone of the Ableton about webpage.

 Not very responsive and very messy but learnt a lot about how to use flexbox, so good practice nevertheless.